andreasdanielmatt/citizen-quest-revision/README.md

 - `s`: ID of the stats panel to show (fps, render, ping).
 Defaults to none.

 The `index.html` app accepts the following query string parameters:
+- `storyline`: Storyline ID to load.
+Defaults to the first storyline.
 - `s`: ID of the stats panel to show (fps, render, ping).
 Defaults to none.
 - `t`: Time limit for the game, in remainingSeconds.
 Defaults to 300 remainingSeconds.
 - `test`: A live test to perform (e.g. `dialogue-responses`)